-Rocketbots is a customer conversation platform that enables companies to scale their customer engagement without scaling their teams.
-The Rocketbots platform uses self-learning AI to help agents manage, respond to and automate conversations.
-As the AI continues to learn from your chats, the platf...
+Rocketbots is a customer conversation platform that enables companies to scale their customer engagement without scaling their teams, claims the vendor.
+The Rocketbots platform uses self-learning AI and automation to generate leads, automate engagement & support customers.
+Rocketbots unifies ...

 ProProfs is a provider of comprehensive online tools for building, testing, and applying knowledge.
 Through its Quiz Maker, Survey Maker, Training Maker and Knowledge Base products, ProProfs offers trainers, marketers, and educators features that do not require them to download o...

 Directly offers CX Automation, promising to help companies deliver better customer service at scale, while creating economic opportunity in the AI economy.
 Companies like Airbnb, Microsoft and Samsung use Directly, and according to the vendor, are able to resolve up to 40% of support inquiries at...

 iOPEX technologies headquartered in San Jose offers SupportFirst, a customer support platform supporting the ticketing process with agent guidance, effective first contact, repeat call or incident recognition and management, and other features.

 LiveChat provides live chat software.
 The company’s stated mission is to deliver fast and simple communication between e-commerce vendors and their prospects and to make the online sales process easier.

 Microsoft Dynamics 365 Customer Service is designed to create positive experiences through any channel and on any device to exceed customer expectations.

 Gnatta creates communication technology, tiered across 5 products for organisations from start-ups to multinational enterprises.
 Full channel coverage is available across digital channels including, webchat, email, messaging and social media; as well as traditional channels such as telephony.
 Usi...